Metric geometry of locally compact groups: normalsize Abstract normalsize

 The development of the theory is illustrated by numerous examples, including matrix groups with entries in the the field of real or complex numbers, or other locally compact fields such as $p$-adic fields, isometry groups of various metric spaces, and, last but not least, discrete group themselves.

 Word metrics for compactly generated groups play a major role.
 In the particular case of finitely generated groups, they were introduced by Dehn around 1910 in connection with the Word Problem.

-Some of the results exposed concern general locally compact groups, such as criteria for the existence of compatible metrics on locally compact groups (Birkhoff-Kakutani, Kakutani-Kodaira, Struble).
+Some of the results exposed concern general locally compact groups, such as criteria for the existence of compatible metrics (Birkhoff-Kakutani, Kakutani-Kodaira, Struble).
 Other results concern special classes of groups, for example those mapping onto $\mathbf Z$ (the Bieri-Strebel splitting theorem, generalized to locally compact groups).

 Prior to their applications to groups, the basic notions of coarse and large-scale geometry are developed in the general framework of metric spaces.
 Coarse geometry is that part of geometry concerning properties of metric spaces that can be formulated in terms of large distances only.
 In particular coarse connectedness, coarse simple connectedness, metric coarse equivalences, and quasi-isometries of metric spaces are given special attention.